AltahhanAi/Data_Science/docs/content/unit4/04_02h_linear_regression_models.md

 The resultant algorithm is similar to Algorithm 4’ and is not shown for brevity.
 New results on the regularisation can be found in this paper by Smith et al <a href="https://iclr.cc/virtual/2021/poster/3157" target="_blank">On the origin of implicit regularization in stochastic gradient descent</a>.

-##General Case: Linear Models with Multiple Outputs and Fixed Basis
+##General case: linear models with multiple outputs and fixed basis

 In this section we extend the ideas of a one output linear regression model that we have dealt with so far into a multi-output linear regression model.
 When we have multiple output for each input, i.e. each output is a vector of $K$ values: $\boldsymbol{t}_{n}=\left[t_{n, 1}, t_{n, 2}, \ldots, t_{n, K}\right]$.
 The linear model with multiple output can be expressed as: